OkayHughes/open-lab-notebook/src/posts/glass_project/3d_project.md

 describes a negligible-deformation constitutive equation for the Burgers model with material parameters that are fit based on temperature.
 The paper makes the statement that this model is equivalent to a two-term Prony series.
-My understanding is that this means that it is equivalent to a two-component Generalized Maxwell Model,
+My understanding is that this means that it is equivalent to a two-component Generalized Maxwell Model.
+This intuitiion is confirmed in [this paper](https://www.mdpi.com/2311-5521/3/4/69) which